Skip to main content

 Usually, we judge a product's efficacy based on its ability to meet a common objective (i.e., how well do all of these products achieve a specific goal?), but our top cortisol-reducing supplements defied such neat distinctions.
 One might succeed more narrowly at promoting rest, another at boosting cognitive function, and so on.
 Determining the most objective ranking, then, required us to center our evaluations on this question: Which one could satisfy the needs of most people looking to reduce their cortisol?

 So that we could properly highlight products formulated for different purposes, we qualified several recommendations based on the smaller audiences they target.
-People with higher ashwagandha tolerances might prefer Youtheory's 1,000mg dose; users who want cognitive benefits might be interested in Codeage's mushroom and blueberry blends; and those who want to improve their sleep could benefit from Ritual's one-two combination of saffron and L-theanine.
+People with tighter budgets ought to appreciate Live Conscious’ lower price tag, and those who want cognitive benefits might be interested in Codeage's mushroom and blueberry blends;

 Those are all capsules, though.
 People who’d rather not deal with capsules would probably prefer a chewable like Goli’s Ashwagandha Gummies or a mixable supplement like Recess Mood Powder.
-The former delivers the same clinically relevant 600mg of KSM-66 ashwagandha as ZenWell when taken at manufacturer-recommended doses, while the latter option is probably the most unique on our list because it’s absent ashwagandha but rich in magnesium, a mineral that can directly reduce cortisol in doses as low as 350mg per day.
+The former delivers the same clinically relevant 600mg of KSM-66 ashwagandha as ZenWell when taken at manufacturer-recommended doses, while the latter option is probably the most unusual on our list because it’s absent ashwagandha but rich in magnesium.

 Goli and Recess are recommendable for other reasons, too.
 For example, Goli’s vitamin D content may help further reduce stress by alleviating depression symptoms, and Recess’ passionflower and electrolytes can promote relaxation and stave off dehydration, a stress risk factor.